skillsreactor/skillsreactor.com/_videos/bind-events-dynamically-created-elements.md

 ---
-name: How do I bind events on dynamically created elements?
+title: How do I bind events on dynamically created elements?
 description: >-
     We examine event delegation, so we can bind events on elements created dynamically, and don't need to bind event listeners for each new element.